Search SAFC

 Productions to come out of Hendon include Bad Boy Bubby (1993), Wolf Creek (2005), Ten Canoes (2006), Lucky Miles (2007), The Boys Are Back (2009), Oranges and Sunshine (2010), Red Dog (2011) and Snowtown (2011).

 In 2011 the SAFC moved again, to Adelaide Studios in Glenside on the city fringe.
-Formerly an asylum, the heritage-listed 1800s sandstone building was purpose-renovated for the SAFC, blending restored historic buildings with cutting-edge production facilities including two state-of-the-art sound stages, edit rooms, a Foley stage, screening theatre, production offices and the Michael Rowan mixing theatre.
+Formerly an asylum, the heritage-listed 1800s sandstone building was purpose-renovated for the SAFC, blending restored historic buildings with cutting-edge production facilities including two state-of-the-art sound stages, a Foley stage, screening theatre, production offices and the Michael Rowan mixing theatre.

 View all the SAFC supported feature film, television, documentary, shorts and video game productions produced in South Australia in our Made in SA Showcase.